langgenius/dify-docs/en/getting-started/install-self-hosted/docker-compose.md

 | Linux platforms            | <p>Docker 19.03 or later<br>Docker Compose 1.25.1 or later</p> | Please refer to the [Docker installation guide](https://docs.docker.com/engine/install/) and [the Docker Compose installation guide](https://docs.docker.com/compose/install/) for more information on how to install Docker and Docker Compose, respectively.                                                                            |
 | Windows with WSL 2 enabled | Docker Desktop                                                 | We recommend storing the source code and other data that is bound to Linux containers in the Linux file system rather than the Windows file system.
 For more information, please refer to the [Docker Desktop installation guide for using the WSL 2 backend on Windows.](https://docs.docker.com/desktop/windows/install/#wsl-2-backend) |

+> [!IMPORTANT]
+>
+> Dify 0.6.12 has introduced significant enhancements to Docker Compose deployment, designed to improve your setup and update experience.
+For more information, read our [release log](https://github.com/langgenius/dify/releases/tag/0.6.12).

 ### Clone Dify

 Clone the Dify source code to your local machine: